CCheukKa/CCheukKa/Journal.md

 > *[Here](#biomechanics-quiz-2) is the corresponding post-quiz evaluation.*
 > I got a 93%.
 I guess what I have to say has already been said [before](#biomechanics-quiz-2), so I'll let this be the shortest entry in a long while.

+### 16-11-2022
+#### Perspectives in Economics midterm results released
+> *[Here](#perspectives-in-economics-midterm) is the corresponding post-exam evaluation.*
+> I got an 82%.
+I genuinely don't know what to think about it.
+I mean I suppose it is not too bad considering I have not studied economics before, but it is not good considering *UGE* courses are supposed to be able to help raise my GPA and not lower it.
+I hoenstly felt like I did pretty well, but I guess economics has always been a subject that requires precise answers.